wouterpeere/GHEtool/README.md

 ## Functionalities
 GHEtool offers functionalities of value to all different disciplines working with borefields.
 The features are available both in the code environment and in the GUI.
-For more information about the functionalities of GHEtool, please visit the [ReadTheDocs](https://ghetool.readthedocs.org).
+For more information about the functionalities of GHEtool, please visit the documentation on [https://docs.ghetool.eu](https://docs.ghetool.eu).

 ## License